 HSTikkyTokky’s rise has been fueled by chaos as much as content—and the fallout is hitting his bank balance.

-After crashing a McLaren in Virginia Water and failing to appear in court, he is officially wanted in the UK, making lucrative brand deals even harder to land.
+After crashing a McLaren in Virginia Water and failing to appear in court, he was previously sought by Surrey Police before later being arrested and brought before the courts.
+The case — and the surrounding publicity — has made lucrative brand deals significantly harder to secure.

 The Magaluf Brawl